segmentstream-com/segmentstream-com.github.io/_docs/integrations/google-adwords.md

  -If you do NOT use grouping of goods using the `item_group_id` xml-feed parameter - do not activate this setting.
   >In this case, the product id from your XML feed must match the `product.id` of the `digitalData` object.

-### <a name="correctnessOfTheIntegrationSetup"></a>Checking the correctness of the integration setup
+## Checking the correctness of the integration setup
 ------
-After configuring the integration in the SegmentStream interface, but before PUBLICATION - go to the site in test_mode, [go through the conversion funnel and check for errors](/for-analyst/integrations#testing).
+After configuring the integration in the SegmentStream interface, but before PUBLICATION - go to the site in test_mode, [go through the conversion funnel and check for errors](/javascript-sdk/integrations#testing).
 If there are no errors - publish the current version.